 To avoid customs holdups it’s important to understand the causes of the majority of customers delays.
-A 2017 study done by DHL Express showed that 32% of delays are caused by errors or missing information on the customs invoice.
+A recent study done by DHL Express showed that 32% of delays are caused by errors or missing information on the customs invoice.
 A customs invoice, whether it’s a commercial or proforma invoice is required for all commodity shipments.
 Often missing information includes:

 - Not using shipper company letterhead A good customs invoice should contain company letterhead.
 Some countries require the customs invoice be on the shipper letterhead, so it’s a good practice.